Skip to main content

 World Record

-The all-tackle world record Red Snapper weighed 50.3 lbs, caught at Louisiana, USA.
+The all-tackle world record Red Snapper weighed 50.4 lbs, caught at Gulf of Mexico.
 This record represents the upper end of what this species achieves under ideal conditions.
 Most anglers targeting personal bests focus on proven trophy waters with the right combination of habitat, forage base, and light fishing pressure.

 State Regulations